Marvel Super Heroes: The Heroic Role-Playing Game: Contents

-Marvel Super Heroes: The Heroic Role-Playing Game is a boxed set detailing a superhero role-playing system based on the characters and universe of Marvel Comics.
-The very simple, introductory rules use one "Universal Table" to determine success of all actions.
-A round is defined as 'one panel in a comic book' rather than as a specific period of time.
-A universal table, coupled with a simple battle effects table, is used for dice resolution.
+Marvel Super Heroes: The Heroic Role-Playing Game is a boxed set detailing a superhero role-playing system featuring the characters and universe appearing in publications by Marvel Comics, with a simple set of introductory rules which utilize a single "Universal Table" to determine the results of any kind of action.
+A round is referred to as "one panel in a comic book" instead of a specific length of time.
+A universal table, along with a simple table for battle effects, is used for dice resolution.

-The Battle Book (16 pages) is primarily intended as a simplified introduction to the game.
-The book covers combat, which is position-oriented. as well as the basic rules of the game, including characteristics, and how to perform basic feats and fight stats.
-It demonstrates the seven main characteristics (Fighting, Agility, Strength, Endurance, Reason, Intuition, and Psyche) plus the four variable characteristics: Health (hit points), Karma, Resources (such as money) and Popularity.
-It also emphasises that all of these statistics vary throughout the game.
-The value of each characteristic is rated on a scale of 11 grades ranging from "Feeble" (subhuman) to "Good" and "Amazing" to "Class 1000" which is incomprehensibly powerful and unattainable by players.
-Powers and skills are rated on the same scale and their use is regulated by a dice roll.
-These are emphasised on the back cover of both game books.
-Dice rolls can also be altered by expending Karma which can be recovered by performing good deeds or fulfilling obligations.
-Karma can also be removed from the player by misdeeds, crimes, and other mistakes.
-"Super-villains" earn Karma by committing crimes or defeating and humiliating opponents.
+The Battle Book (16 pages) functions as a simplified game introduction, hosted by Spider-Man.
+The book provides rules for combat, which is oriented by position of characters and objects.
+It contains the basic rules of the game, including characteristics, and rules for basic feats and combat statistics and rules.
+It demonstrates the seven main characteristics (Fighting, Agility, Strength, Endurance, Reason, Intuition, and Psyche) plus the four variable characteristics: Health, Karma, Resources and Popularity.
+It also emphasizes that all of these statistics vary throughout the game.
+Each characteristic has a value which is rated on a scale of 11 grades ranging from at the lowest "Feeble" to "Class 1000" which is unattainable by player characters.
+Powers and skills use the same scale for ratings and their function is determined by a dice roll against the table printed on the back cover of both booklets.
+Characters can alter their dice rolls by spending Karma which characters can gain more of by doing good deeds or meeting obligations.
+Karma can also be removed from the character through misdeeds, crimes, and even mistakes.
+Supervillains earn their Karma by committing crimes or by defeating and humiliating their opponents.